DigitalFuturesOCADU/TinyFilmFestival/README.md

 ### Basic Matrix Examples
 Simple examples demonstrating fundamental LED matrix control:

+**NOTE** These are for general demonstration only.
+This is not how you should draw to the matrix for your projects.

 #### BasicMatrix_01_SingleFrame
 - Static pattern display on LED matrix
 - Uses `ArduinoLEDMatrix` class directly